alvarmaciel/cyberiada/_posts/tight-dungeon-world-one-shot.md

 Throw those artillery guys into water, get their bowstrings and spellbooks wet.
 Light them on fire.
 Send extra flying monsters or jumpers at them.
 Suggest that they'd be better off if the Fighter could stand in defense for them.
 The Defense move is pretty great in Dungeon World.
 I love mechanics that promote teamwork and I think a well-defended striker is a glorious thing to see.

-[^Appendix D]APPENDIX D: COMMON CHARACTER CREATION HANGUPS:
+[^Appendix-D]APPENDIX D: COMMON CHARACTER CREATION HANGUPS:
 a) "HP is based on your Constitution score, not your CON modifier."
 b) "Your standard attribute array is in the tiny black line atop the attribute block.
 Yeah, I know it's hard to see."
 c) "All the armour you have adds up to your armour score."